Warsaw: Districts

 Śródmieście, the central district of Warsaw, houses the most important state and municipal institutions and most tourist attractions.

-Wola, once an industrial district, is now becoming the business center of the capital.
+Wola, once an industrial district, is now becoming the business centre of the capital.
 The photo shows the revitalized Norblin Factory.

 Praga-Południe, the most densely populated district of Warsaw (8,839 people/km^{2}), is composed mainly of apartment blocks built during the times of the Polish People's Republic.

 Ochota, a residential district that developed most intensively in the interwar period.
 The photo shows Narutowicz Square, the central point of the district.

 Wilanów, the district with the highest rate of natural increase (7.2/1000 inhabitants).